-SSH is a network protocol which works in a console.
-The most commonly used SSH client is PuTTy.
+SSH is a network protocol that works in a console.
+The most commonly used SSH client is PuTTY.
 The image below shows an established SSH session.
-It is easy to use, and quick.
-Most IT Professional’s manage the entire network solely via SSH because of the security, and the quick/easy access to perform administrative and management tasks on the server.
-The entire session in SSH is encrypted – The major protocols for SSH are SSH1/SSH-1 and SSH2/SSH-2.
-SSH-2 is the latter one, more secure then SSH-1.
-A Linux OS has a built in utility called Terminal to access console and a windows machine requires a SSH Client (eg. PuTTy).
+It is easy to use and quick.
+Most IT professionals manage the entire network solely via SSH because of the security and the quick, easy access to perform administrative and management tasks on the server.
+The entire session in SSH is encrypted.
+The major protocols for SSH are SSH1/SSH-1 and SSH2/SSH-2.
+SSH-2 is the latter one, more secure than SSH-1.
+A Linux OS has a built-in utility called Terminal to access the console, and a Windows machine requires an SSH client (e.g. PuTTY).

 To access a remote host/machine using SSH, you will need to have the following:

 d)The SSH port is usually 22, but since 22 is the default, it should be changed to a different port to avoid attacks on this port.

 In a Linux machine, the username ‘root’ is the administrator by default and possesses all the administrative rights.